Abstract Submission Information

 - Abstracts accepted for in-person presentation MUST be delivered in person.

-- Presentations that are recorded during the conference will be uploaded to the app when available for on-demand viewing.Please do not submit an abstract if you are not confident that you will be able to give the presentation.
+- Please do not submit an abstract if you are not confident that you will be able to give the presentation.
 Cancellations impose a serious burden on the development of the conference program and may negatively impact the overall quality of the program.
 If extenuating circumstances prevent the attendance of a presenter, please notify as soon as possible so the presentation can be removed from the program.

-- Decisions regarding abstracts will be completed by May 16, 2023.
+- Decisions regarding abstracts will be completed by April 30, 2026.

 - Abstracts that are accepted:

-- All presenters must register for the conference and pay the registration fee before their presentation is finalized in the program
+- All presenters must register for the conference and pay the registration fee before their presentation is finalized in the program.

 - Abstracts that are not accepted:

-- The submitter will receive an email.
+- The corresponding author will receive an email.

 - Decisions of the Conference Committee are final.